stackless-dev/stackman/README.md

 a proper function call with stack, for example, when setting up a new stack entry point.

 ## Usage

  - Include `stackman.h` for a decleration of the `stackman_switch()` function and the definition of various platform specific macros.
 See the documentation in the header file for the various macros.
  - Implement switching semantics via the callback and call `stackman_switch()` from your program as appropriate.
 See tests/test.c for examples.

-There are two basic ways to add the library to your project:
+There are two basic ways to add the library to your project: Using a static library or inlining the code.

 ### static library (preferred)

  - You link with the  `libstackman.a` or `stackman.lib` libraries provided for your platform.

 ### inlined code

  - You inlude `stackman_impl.h` in one of your .c source files to provide inline assembly.
  - You include `stackman_impl.h` in an assembly (.S) file in your project to include assembly code.
  - (windows) You include `stackman_s.asm` in an assemby (.asm) file in your project.